solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 means any data that has ever been included in a transaction is stored in the ledger.

-Since the state compression process happens on-chain, all the data is still in the ledger state.
+Since the state compression process happens onchain, all the data is still in the ledger state.
 In theory, you could retrieve the original data by replaying the entire chain state from the start.
 However, it’s far more practical (though still somewhat complex) to use an indexer to track and index the data as the transactions happen.
-This creates an off-chain "cache" of the data that can be easily accessed and verified against the on-chain root hash.
+This creates an off-chain "cache" of the data that can be easily accessed and verified against the onchain root hash.

 While this process may seem complex at first, it becomes clearer with practice.